Most of the British public will have a bet, a flutter or a punt on a horse in the 2021 Grand National.

 Those That Finished Well Last Year Have Just As Good A Chance This Year

-Weirdly, this has never been true apart from one horse – Red Rum.
+Weirdly, this has never been true apart from two horses – Red Rum and Tiger Roll.
 The weight that gets allocated to those that performed well in a previous year manages to scupper its chances of running just as well the next year.

 Cheltenham Winners Are Bound To Do Well At Aintree